 - Showing emotions and understand the meanings behind emotions

 - Appropriately responding to emotions

 - Using tools to alter highly emotional states

-If you are looking for games to help improve emotional regulation, the following seven games are fantastic suggestions:
+If you are looking for games to help improve emotion regulation, the following seven games are fantastic suggestions to start with:

 For this game, you will use this board of emotions and feelings (and corresponding faces) and create a stack of situation cards.
 Each card should describe varying situations that would warrant specific emotional responses.
 This game helps to make the child aware of different feelings and understand which situations require certain responses.

 - ‘When another person takes something from you without asking.’
 Typical reactions would be frustrated or angry.
 Include acceptable answers so the player can accumulate points to ‘win’ or ‘lose’ the game.